 In accordance with IAS 1, the balance sheet is apportioned into current and non-current assets and into current and non-current liabilities.
 Assets and liabilities are regarded as current if they mature within one year.
-To improve the clarity in the balance sheet the mortgage-backed real estate loans are shown separately.

 Accounting and valuation methods